Convex computation of regions of attraction from data using Sums-of-Squares programming: Numerical results

-In this part, we will explore the influence of the position of data points on the resulting outer approximation of the \ac{RoA} by the \ac{LP} presented in~\eqref{eq:LP}.
-For this, we will work with the same 1D system previously defined in~\eqref{eq:1D_example_sys} on $X=[-1,1]$, and we will keep $X_T = [-0.25,0.25]$ for $T=1s$.
-We will consider a varying dataset $D(p) = D_1 \cup \{(-p;f_0(-p)),(p;f_0(p))\}$, with $p$ the variable absolute value of the position of the new symmetric data points such that $p\in [0.1,0.5]$.
-In figure~\ref{fig:1D-variation}, and in light of the uncertainty set representation of figure~\ref{fig:1D-3p-example}, it is apparent that the more the added data point restrains $F(X)$, the closer the outer approximation is to the real function \ac{RoA}.
+In this part, the influence of the position of data points on the outer approximation (\ac{LP}~\eqref{eq:LP}) of the \ac{FH-RoA} is explored.
+For this, we work with the same 1D system defined in~\eqref{eq:1D_example_sys} on $X=[-1,1]$, and we keep $X_T = [-0.25,0.25]$ for $T=1s$. {We consider the dataset $D(p) = D_1 \cup \{(-p;f(-p)),(p;f(p))\}$ of 5 data points, of which three are fixed (in $D_1$) and two vary in position according to $p\in [0.1,0.5]$}.
+In Figure~\ref{fig:1D-variation}, and in light of the uncertainty set representation of Figure~\ref {fig:1D-3p-example}, the more {the two data points of positions $p$ and $-p$} restrain $F_D(X)$, the closer the outer approximation is to the \ac{FH-RoA} of the real function.